-The Creamsicle ice cream bar provides a nostalgic taste of childhood.
+The Creamsicle ice cream bar provides a nostalgic taste of childhood for many.
 But while the orange and vanilla treat holds up in adulthood, it’s conspicuously absent any alcohol.
 So, you may want to skip the ice cream in favor of the Definite Maybe, an original cocktail by Daniel Osborne, the beverage director at Portland, Oregon’s Abigail Hall in the Woodlark hotel.

 He pulled inspiration from the Creamsicle to make this cocktail, which features mezcal, herbal liqueur, orange juice, lemon juice, mint simple syrup and Angostura bitters.